-- a) New residential subdivisions that are large enough to include school sites may be requested to dedicate land and/or pay fees in lieu of dedication for the acquisition and development of school site(s) per the adopted school facilities master plan of the applicable school district(s).
-The school districts may furnish a report that shows if the districts can accommodate students generated by the proposed development project in schools located within the Fairmead Area Plan area or other options that are legally permissible have been exhausted. - b) The school districts may furnish a report regarding whether or not the school districts a) have adequate school facilities to serve the project; b) have in place the financing of such facilities that may be required for the project;-c) have determined a phasing that accommodates the school facility needs of the project in accordance with the applicant; or d) have determined other measures legally permitted may be implemented by the County or the applicable school district(s).
+Policy 5: Developers of new residential subdivisions that are large enough to include school sites shall be required to dedicate land and/or pay fees in lieu of dedication for the acquisition and development of school site(s) per the adopted policies, regulations rules and requirements of the applicable school district(s).
+Prior to the filing of an application for any development of 25 or more dwelling units within the Area Plan area, the developer shall request a report from the Chowchilla Elementary School District and the Chowchilla High School District to obtain evidence that the school district can accommodate students generated by the proposed development project in schools located within the Fairmead Area Plan area or that an agreement has been entered into between the school district and the applicant developer with regards to accommodating students generated by the development project in terms of permanent and interim school facilities, district-wide support facilities and student transportation and bussing facilities.
+The school districts have 45 calendar days to furnish the report to the project applicant.

+Policy 6: The County shall cooperate, coordinate and collaborate to ensure that school facilities, including but not limited to permanent and interim school facilities, district-wide support facilities, and transportation and bussing facilities shall be available concurrent with the need for such school facilities.
+To this end, prior to the filing of an application for any residential development of 25 or more dwelling units within the Area Plan area, the developer shall request a report from the Chowchilla Elementary School District and the Chowchilla High School District to determine whether or not the school districts a) have adequate school facilities to serve the project; b) have in place the financing of such facilities that may be required for the project; c) have determined a phasing that accommodates the school facility needs of the project in accordance with the applicant; or d) have determined other measures legally permitted shall be implemented by the County or the applicable school district(s).
+The school districts have 45 calendar days to furnish the report to the project applicant.